Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: If players are near a main target barracks building (AI respawn) then an AI group in the queue will not respawn (till players are gone, near = 50 meters)
 - Changed: Set the year to 1944 instead of 2035 in the IFA3 version
 - Changed: unsafeCVL is set to 0 in description.ext to disallow using createVehicleLocal for objects on clients! (available with A3 patch 1.68)
-- Changed: In the TT version you now also need to destroy all enemy inf AI respawn barracks
+- Changed: In the TT version you now also need to destroy all enemy inf AI respawn barracks to seize a main target
 - Changed: Ammo boxes dropped from a MHQ or other vehicles can now be destroyed so take care of those boxes
 - And more optimizations and cosmetic changes